What is premarital counseling?

-Premarital counseling also gives couples a safe, open opportunity to discuss topics that might otherwise have impacted their relationship.
+Premarital counseling gives couples a safe, open opportunity to discuss topics that might otherwise have impacted their relationship.

 Couples who go into marriage with a set strategy for communication, goals, values, and expectations are empowered to better support one another and themselves.
 When partners discover ways to proactively communicate in healthy ways, they can solve conflicts better and increase their marital bliss.